schochastics/timeless/README.md

 ```

 The list of formats supported out-of-the-box can be retrieved with
-`anytime::getFormats()`. `chronos` implements these formats natively
+`anytime::getFormats()`. `timeless` implements these formats natively
 too.

-Concerning runtime, `chronos` seems to be quite a bit faster than
+Concerning runtime, `timeless` seems to be quite a bit faster than
 `anytime`.

 ``` r